Data Protection Statement

 5.4 Disable Google Analytics: This website uses Google Analytics with the extension "_anonymizeIp()".
 This means that IP addresses are further processed in a shortened form, thus excluding the possibility of personal identification.

 5.5 We use Google Analytics to analyse and regularly improve our website.
 The statistics obtained allow us to improve our website and make it more interesting for you as a user.
-For the exceptional cases in which personal data is transferred to the USA, Google has submitted to the EU-US Privacy Shield https://www.privacyshield.gov/EU-US-Framework.
+For the exceptional cases in which personal data is transferred to the USA, Google relies on the EU standard contractual clauses for the data transfers, https://policies.google.com/privacy/frameworks.
 Legal base for the use of Google Analytics is Art.
 6 Para.
 1 Page 1 lit. f DS-GVO.

-Our website uses functions of Twitter and Google+.
-When you visit our site, no personal data is initially passed on to the providers.
-Only when you use the "Share" function to select the relevant provider the provider receives the information that you have accessed the corresponding website of our online service.
+6.1 Our website uses functions of Twitter.
+When you visit our site, no personal data is initially passed on to the provider.
+Only when you use the "Share" function to select the provider the provider receives the information that you have accessed the corresponding website of our online service.

-Further information on the purpose and scope of data collection and its processing by the providers can be found in the data protection declarations provided below.
-There you will also find further information on your rights in this matter and setting options to protect your privacy.
+6.4 Further information on the purpose and scope of data collection and its processing by the provider can be found in the data protection declarations provided below.
+There you will also find further information on your rights in this matter and setting options to protect your privacy:

 7. Google Maps